DJCordhose/mlops-drift/README.md

   * Metrics: http://localhost:8080/metrics/
 * Prometheus scrape target `insurance_prediction_service` should be in `UP` state: http://localhost:9090/targets
 * Grafana Dashboard should show mostly empty, but without warnings: http://localhost:3000/d/U54hsxv7k/evidently-data-drift-dashboard?orgId=1&refresh=5s
+  * login: admin/admin, you can skip the dialogue asking you to change the password

-### Part II: cloud installation using Colab or local installation, both work fine
+### Part II: local notebook installation

 1. create an environment for the project using your favorite environment manager
    * if you don't have one anaconda might be a good choice: `conda create --name mlops-drift --clone base` and `conda activate mlops-drift`